brycecurtis/dfs-trucreds-hackathon/submission-guides/submission-instructions.md

 1. Using a [Discover Enterprise GitHub account](https://github.discoverfinancial.com/), create a new `Team Project Submission Repository` using the following naming convention:

     ```
-    # Substitue your TEAM NAME for <team-project-name>
+    # Substitute your TEAM NAME for <team-project-name>
     trucreds-<team-project-name>
     ```